 Table 5 summarizes the mass, power and nominal telemetry characteristics of the PICARD mission.
-Note that the PICARD Mission Center will normally be operated by the RMIB and that, most probably, antennae (S band) in Toulouse and Kiruna will be used for telemetry needs (about 1.5 Gbits per day).
+Note that the PICARD Mission Center will normally be operated by the Royal Meteorology Institute of Belgium and that, most probably, antennae (S band) in Toulouse and Kiruna will be used for telemetry needs (about 1.5 Gbits per day).
 Depending on the data compression scheme selected, a higher telemetry rate (1.9 Gbits per day) could require a third antenna.